PatZjy/jiayizhang/index.md

 toc: false
 ---

 I’m a Ph.D. student in Supply Chain, Operations, and Technology at the Olin Business School, Washington University in St. Louis (WashU).
-I’m fortunate to be advised by Prof. [Dennis Zhang](http://denniszhang.org/).
+I’m fortunate to be advised by Professor [Dennis Zhang](http://denniszhang.org/).

 My research interests include Digital Platforms and Marketplaces, Large Language Models and Their Applications, and OM–Marketing Interface.